Skip to main content

 Authors: Cecile Dupouy, François Clautiaux, Walid Klibi and Olivier Labarthe

-Title: Physical Internet Projects: From Innovation to Market
+Practical & Innovation Contributions: Physical Internet Projects: From Innovation to Market (Room 406)

 Moderator: Pablo Segura